carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 This new flow alleviates the problems of the legacy flow, while retaining most of its benefits:

 - While the steps are no longer performed in a clearly separated sequence, each step is still separated into a process allowing for a clear separation of concerns.
-- The steps are parallelized, allowing for overlapping execution and full utilization of system resources.
+- The steps are executed concurrently, allowing for overlapping execution and full utilization of system resources.
 - The block writes are sequential to a file, leading to a more disk-friendly access pattern per file written.
-- The cache system ensures that each block and volume is only downloaded, decrypted, and decompressed once(assuming that cache entries aren't evicted too early due to memory limitations).
+- The cache system ensures that each block and volume is only downloaded, decrypted, and decompressed once (assuming that cache entries aren't evicted too early due to memory limitations).
 - The verification is now performed integrated into the restore flow.

 It has the following drawbacks:

 - The flow is more complex, as it is now a network of processes that communicate through channels.
-This can, in the worst case, lead to deadlocks.
+This can, in the worst case, lead to deadlocks where the system is stalled without any progression.
 - The cache system needs to be managed, which can be a complex task, and that entails increased resource consumption.
 - The flow is less stable, as it is a new implementation that hasn't been tested as thoroughly as the legacy flow.